 1940 - The Alice and Marion Burr House, 1772 Vallejo Street, San Francisco CA. Additions.
 Original house built in 1875 for Ephraim Burr, then Mayor of San Francisco.
 Wurster designed assorted residential units on other parts of the property.

-1940 - The John David Campbell House, 2920 Lake Street, San Francisco CA. Original house built in 1928 so must have been additions/alterations.
-Additions/alterations 1942 - 1953.
-Have one issue, the house was under a different owner after 1953 but still listed in Wurster's collection as alterations done for the Campbell house in San Francisco in 1963.
-Have a later house for him in Fairfax and Palo Alto by Wurster, so unclear if perhaps Campbell still owned and rented this one out.
-Sold in mid-1980's to John C. and Dorthea Stein.
+1940 - The John David Campbell Renovation, 2920 Lake Street, San Francisco CA. Original house built in 1928.
+Additions/alterations 1942-1953.
+The house was under a different owner after 1953 but still listed in Wurster's collection as alterations done for the Campbell house in San Francisco in 1963.
+Sold in mid-1980s to John C. and Dorthea Stein.

 1940 - The Paul Case House, Piedmont CA. Alterations in 1942.